-In November 2014, in contemplation of the Credit Facility, we entered into a five-year forward-starting interest rate swap agreement with a \$50.0 million notional amount maturing on January 2, 2020.
-Under the interest rate swap agreement, in January 2015, we began receiving floating-rate interest amounts based on one-month LIBOR in exchange for fixed-rate interest payments of 1.85% over the life of the agreement.
-The interest rate swap mitigates interest rate risk by effectively converting \$50.0 million of borrowings under our Credit Facility from variable-rate interest to fixed-rate interest with a per annum rate of 3.10% based on the margin of the Credit Facility as of June 30, 2016.
-The fair value of the interest rate swap liability of \$2.0 million and \$0.9 million was recorded in other long-term liabilities in the consolidated balance sheet at June 30, 2016 and December 31, 2015, respectively.
+We have a five-year forward-starting interest rate swap agreement with a \$50.0 million notional amount maturing on January 2, 2020.
+Under the interest rate swap agreement, we receive floating-rate interest amounts based on one-month LIBOR in exchange for fixed-rate interest payments of 1.85% over the life of the agreement.
+The interest rate swap mitigates interest rate risk by effectively converting \$50.0 million of borrowings under our Credit Facility from variable-rate interest to fixed-rate interest with a per annum rate of 3.10% based on the margin of the Credit Facility as of September 30, 2016.
+The fair value of the interest rate swap liability of \$1.6 million and \$0.9 million was recorded in other long-term liabilities in the consolidated balance sheet at September 30, 2016 and December 31, 2015, respectively.